Creating and Running a ThinkPHP 8 Project in ServBay

 26

-27Important: Like with MySQL, always create a dedicated PostgreSQL database for your project and set the correct name above.
-The default PostgreSQL
+- Like MySQL, create a dedicated PostgreSQL database for your project and specify it here.

 Use the